DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 If your data service supports filtering operations, you can handle the DataGrid filtering state changes in order to request data from the server with the corresponding filters applied.

 In the case of remote filtering, don't use the `LocalFiltering` plugin.
-You need to handle the `filtersChange` event of the `FilteringState` plugin in order to recieve updates on filter changes.
+You need to handle the `onFiltersChange` event of the `FilteringState` plugin in order to recieve updates on filter changes.
 They happen once an end-user modifies text within the Filter Row editors or other filtering controls.
 Once the filtered data is recieved from the server, pass it to the `DataGrid` component's `rows` property.

 ## Using Filtering with Other Data Processing Plugins